19 Best Things to Do in Doolin, Ireland (2025)

 - Mid-Range: Fiddle + Bow Hotel Boutique hotel in a stylish, rustic building.
 Has a restaurant and bar on site, and serves breakfast

-- Luxury: Aran View Country House a Victorian building just 10 minutes walk from Doolin village; offers a free buffet breakfast and has a wine room
+- Luxury: Aran View Country House a Victorian building just 10 10-minute walk from Doolin village; offers a free buffet breakfast and has a wine room

 Day Trips from Doolin